Token Based Authentication in Web API

 The Token-Based Authentication works as Follows:

-1. The user enters his credentials (i.e. the username and password) into the client (here client means the browser or mobile devices, etc).
+1. The user enters his credentials (i.e., the username and password) into the client (here, the client means the browser or mobile devices, etc).

 4. The client application then includes the Access Token in the Authorization header of the HTTP request to access the restricted resources from the Resource Server until the token is expired.

-Let’s discuss the step by step procedure to implement Token-Based Authentication in Web API and then we will also how to use the token based authentication to access restricted resources using Postman and Fiddler.
+Let’s discuss the step-by-step procedure to implement Token-Based Authentication in ASP.NET Web API.
+Then, we will also see how to use Token Based Authentication to access restricted resources using the client tools Postman and Fiddler.

 We are going to use the following UserMaster table in this demo.